Georgia State Route 317

 State Route 317 (SR 317; Lawrenceville–Suwanee Road) is a state highway in the Atlanta metropolitan area of the U.S. state of Georgia.

 Route description

-SR 317 begins at intersection with SR 120 northwest of Lawrenceville.
-The route heads northwest to an interchange with Interstate 85 (I-85; Veterans Parkway) in Suwanee.
+SR 317 begins at an interchange with Interstate 85 in Suwanee.
 The route continues northwest to its northern terminus with US 23/SR 13 (Buford Highway) in Suwanee.

 History

+State Route 317 was created originally as a temporary end to I-85.